About

 URL (Uniform Resource Locator).

-You can purchase one
+You can buy domain

 Please note that the